Graph sub-sampling for divide-and-conquer algorithms in large networks: Theoretical Results

 {\it where $p=q^2(1+o(1))$, $\beta=\theta B p$ for $\theta\in(0,1)$ and $\kappa=(1-\theta)^2/2$.}\\

 This result shows that the mis-clustering error coming from the sub-sampling step decreases exponentially with $B$, the total number of sub-samples drawn, as well as $q$, the proportion of nodes in each sub-graph.
-As the authors note, deriving the specific result for other sub-sampling routines is difficult, so we do not consider them here.
+As the authors note, deriving the specific result for other sub-sampling routines is difficult since the distribution of $N_{ij}$ is not simply $N_{ij}\sim \mathsf{Binomial}(B,q)$ as in the RN setting.